CathalRyan96/Emerging-Technologies/README.md

 5. A Jupyter Notebook explaining how the above Python Script works and disscussing its performance.

 <h2>Technology Used</h2>

 1. Visual Studio Code

 2. Github

 3. Python Programming Language

+<h2>How to run this repository</h2>

+1. First you need to make sure you have anaconda installed in order to run the script.
+Once it installed correctly, simply navigate to the script file in the command prompt and type "python digit-rec.py"

+2. In order to run the jupyter note books, simply navigate to the "Emerging-Technologies" folder in the command prompt and type "jupter notebook".
+This will then open the notebooks in your preffered browser.